gildmi/mscs502-java/README.md

 5. Build and run the code as you would locally from the Docker container bash prompt

 ## Tests
 [JUnit](https://junit.org/junit5/) is used as the Test Framework.
 To execute unit tests run `mvn test`.
+To skip tests, add `-Dmaven.test.skip=true` as an argument to your Maven command.

 ## Contributing
 - All code (classes, files, global variables, members, and methods) must be thoroughly documented using JavaDoc accepted format.
 HINT: Use `mvn site`